romanrostislavovich/create-lint/README.md

 ---

-## 🌍 Why Developers Love It

-Because:

-- It accelerates project setup (especially in teams)
-- Ensures consistent linting and formatting
-- Saves hours of configuration time
-- Has a clean interface with smart prompts

----

 ## 💡 Roadmap

-- [ ] Add **Biome** (formerly Rome) support
 - [ ] Add **Nuxt 3 + Tailwind** preset
-- [ ] Custom templates support (`--template path/to/templates`)
 - [ ] Generate `.lintingrc` with metadata
-- [ ] Publish to GitHub Marketplace as an Action

 ---